aprescott/redhead/README.md

 * Make a new feature branch: `git checkout -b some-new-thing master`
 * Pull request

-It will be assumed that your contribution will be licensed under the same terms as the project.

 ## Basics

 A variable `post` referencing a simple string can be wrapped up in a `Redhead::String` object.